 Learn what managed attribution is, how it differs from misattribution and nonattribution, and how it helps online investigators stay secure and anonymous.

-1-minute tip: Watch how managed attribution with Silo for Research helps OSINT analysts stay anonymous and blend in with the crowd.
+1-minute tip: Watch how managed attribution with Silo helps OSINT analysts stay anonymous and blend in with the crowd.

 To truly understand managed attribution, let's back up a few steps and define “attribution” itself.
 In the context of an online presence, attribution refers to all the traceable elements and properties that can help locate and identify a website visitor, their organization and the purpose of their visit.
 This is a problem for researchers who want to blend in and conceal their online identity because modern browser technology has made online tracking incredibly easy.